STEM at Westminster School

 Grades K – 5

-After-School Enrichment Classes for students in grades K-4 includes Bricks 4 Kidz models.
-Students use LEGO bricks to build a variety of fun, interactive models.
+After-School Enrichment Classes offer a changing roster of STEM classes.
+One recent example is Bricks 4 Kidz, where Students use LEGO bricks to build a variety of fun, interactive models.
 Students use probability in the “3-in-a-row” game model, explore friction and symmetry with the motorized spinning top model, create a Victorian-era optical illusion toy, and more creative engineering builds.
+(Enrichment classes change each semester, in response to the interests of our students.)

 Grades 5 – 8